nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Example**: `history pb`

 ```
 Personal bests for all exercises:
-Bench Press: Bench Press: 3 sets of 12 at 30
+Bench Press: 3 sets of 12 at 30
-Squat: Squat: 3 sets of 12 at 50
+Squat: 3 sets of 12 at 50
-Bicep Curl: Bicep Curl: 3 sets of 12 at 10
+Bicep Curl:  3 sets of 12 at 10
 ```

 ---

 ### 23. Delete Record